Why is catheterization needed?

 What do the different catheter lengths mean?

-Yes.
-TruCath® products are not made with natural rubber latex.
+No. TruCath products do not contain latex.
 For more information, please see our Symbols Glossary.

 What are catheter eyelets?